open/close all folders

 - Spoofed in Nodwick, with the legend of the Henchmen's Graveyard, where old henchmen go to die, taking with them all the loot they can carry.
 It turns out the Graveyard really does exist, but contains no loot — when was the last time you heard of a henchman living to old age?

 - Parodied in The Far Side with the Secret Chipmunk Burial Grounds.
-And the secret Elephant playgrounds, the secret elephant arial grounds, and I think a few others.
+And the secret Elephant playgrounds, the secret elephant arial grounds, and probably a few others.

 - Jungle Comics #2 (February, 1940) introduced the character Fantomah, Mystery Woman of the Jungle.
 The story involved her efforts to prevent ivory poachers from finding and looting the graveyard of its tusks.

-- An elephant's graveyard is the base of operation of the Hyenas in The Lion King.
+- An elephant's graveyard is the home of the hyenas in The Lion King.

 - MGM's Tarzan talkies, features groups of greedy explorers attempt to locate the elephants' graveyard, on the fictional Mutia Escarpment, in search of its riches of ivory.